okTurtles/group-income/docs/Getting-Started-frontend.md

 Place them in `assets/vendor`.

 Please add only uncompressed/unminified assets to this folder (if possible) as that makes debugging simpler.
-We'll add minification later on (via grunt).
+We'll add minification later on (via Grunt).

 ----